 Data contained herein is summarized at the route level only.
-We currently lack the ability to provide users with computer programs required to estimate trends from such data.
+Currently, we lack the ability to provide users with the computer programs required to estimate trends from such data.
 To estimate state and regional trends, we calculate weighted averages from individual routes for each area of interest.
-We weight regional estimates by state and provincial land area.
-Current trend estimation procedures require at least 2 non-zero counts by the same observer for a route to be used in analyses.
-Extrapolating our estimated trend statistics (% change per year) over time (e.g. 30 years) may exaggerate the total change over time.
-More detailed information about survey procedures or analyses of these data can be found in the annual American Woodcock Population Status report in the "Reports" section of the Division of Migratory Bird Management web site. (http://www.fws.gov/migratorybirds/reports/reports.html)
+For example, estimates for each state are weighted by the land area of physiographic regions within each respective state.
+Extrapolating our estimated trend statistic (% change per year) over time (e.g. 40 years) may exaggerate the total change over time.

 POINT OF CONTACT

 Dolton, D.D.
 1993.
 The call-count survey: historic development and current procedures.
 Pages 233-252 in T.S.Baskett, M.W.
 Sayre, R.E.
 Tomlinson, and R.E.
 Mirarchi, eds., Ecology and management of the mourning dove.
 Stackpole Books, Harrisburg, PA.

 Foote, L.E. and H.S.
 Peters.
 1952.
 Pages 1-2 in Investigations

 of methods of appraising the abundance of mourning doves.